clemi2408/tsdb_beta/QUERIES.md

 }
 ```

-Query returns all fields starting with a prefix
+Query Returns: all fields starting with a prefix

 Former query E